 Soldiers for Sale

-German "Mercenaries" with the British in Canada during the American Revolution, 1776-83
+German "Mercenaries" with the British in Canada During the American Revolution 1776-83

 The British Army that fought the American Revolutionaries was in fact an Anglo-German army.
 Britain was unsure of the commitment of English soldiers to fight other English-speaking people and also doubted the loyalty of the Canadiens whom it had recently conquered when it took control of New France.
 King George III thus turned to his relatives the princes of German states to obtain the much-needed troops in return for large amounts of money.
 Some German princes even complained that not enough soldiers were dying which meant less money for them.